MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/docker_daemon_windows.md

 openssl x509 -req -days 365 -sha256 -in ./cert/client.csr -CA ./cert/ca.pem -CAkey ./cert/ca-key.pem -CAcreateserial -out ./cert/cert.pem -extfile ./cert/extfile.cnf
 ```

-## Configure Docker SSL
+## Configure Docker TLS

 If you need to install the Docker daemon or Docker client, see [Docker on Windows](../deployment/docker_windows.md).

 ### Docker daemon

-Copy the server SSL certificates to the ` C:\ProgramData\Docker\certs.d` folder on the container host.
+Copy the server TLS certificates to the ` C:\ProgramData\Docker\certs.d` folder on the container host.

 ### Docker client

-Create an environmental variable named `DOCKER_CERT_PATH` and give it a value of the directory where the client SSL certificates will be copied.
+Create an environmental variable named `DOCKER_CERT_PATH` and give it a value of the directory where the client TLS certificates will be copied.

 ```none
 $env: DOCKER_CERT_PATH = "c:\dokcercerts"
 ```

-Copy the client SSL certificates into the `DOCKER_CERT_PATH` directory.
+Copy the client TLS certificates into the `DOCKER_CERT_PATH` directory.

 ## Remote client connection